Use Okta MFA for Azure Active Directory

 • The org-level sign-on policy requires MFA.

-However, we strongly recommend that you set up an app-level Office 365 sign on policy to enforce MFA to use in this procedure.
+You must set up an authentication policy for Office 365 to enforce MFA to use in this procedure.

 Before you begin

-1. Configure MFA in Okta: Configure an app sign-on policy for your WS-Federation Office 365 app instance as described in Authentication policies.
+1. Configure MFA in Okta: Configure an authentication policy for your WS-Federation Office 365 app instance as described in Authentication policies.

 2. Configure MFA in Azure AD: Configure MFA in your Azure AD instance as described in the Microsoft documentation.